Averyyy/PyTorch-Anime2Real/README.md

 If you don't own a GPU remove the --cuda option, although I advise you to get one!

-You can also view the training progress as well as live output images by running ```python3 -m visdom``` in another terminal and opening [http://localhost:8097/](http://localhost:8097/) in your favourite web browser.
-This should generate training loss progress as shown below (default params, horse2zebra dataset):
 ## Testing
 ```
 python test.py --dataroot datasets/<dataset_name>/ --cuda